TeamRizu/outfox-wiki/content/dev/actors/actortypes/notefield/NoteField-PlayerManipulation.md

 weight: 1
 ---

-Some modifiers require the Player to perform some adjustments to the NoteField.
+Some modifiers require the Player to perform some adjustments to the [NoteField](../).
 This page documents what gets affected and how.

+{{<hint info>}}
-(Note that this is useful knowledge if trying to replicate some modifiers on a Def.NoteField by itself or if you need something to follow what a Player does)
+Note that this is useful knowledge if trying to replicate some modifiers on a Def.NoteField by itself or if you need something to follow what a Player does.
+{{</hint>}}

 Any part that relies in reverse/downscroll only takes effect when the **first column** is more than 50% towards downscroll.